 Asta's current managed syndicates are listed below:

 Beat Syndicate 4242 (formerly ICAT) commenced underwriting in 2007 with capital provided by a mix of aligned and non-aligned investors.
 Syndicate 4242 writes short tail property, treaty reinsurance and Technology risks.
-2021 stamp capacity for 4242 is £225m.
+2023 stamp capacity for 4242 is £325m and for SPA 1416, £65m.
 The Active Underwriter is Tom Milligan.

-Syndicate 4747 provides lead capacity to support partnerships with MGAs underwriting property and casualty business.
-Stamp capacity is £40.4 million for 2021.
+Carbon Syndicate 4747 provides lead capacity to support partnerships with MGAs underwriting property and casualty business.
+Stamp capacity is £105 million for 2023.
 The Active Underwriter is Nicholas Tye.

-CFC Syndicate 1988 commences underwriting insurance business at Lloyd’s from 1 July 2021.
-The syndicate is digitally based with no box at Lloyd’s and will write a fixed proportion of CFC’s MGA binder portfolio, with approximately £100m gross premium planned in year one.
+CFC Syndicate 1988 commenced underwriting insurance business at Lloyd’s on 1 July 2021.
+The syndicate is digitally based with no box at Lloyd’s and underwrites a fixed proportion of CFC’s MGA binder portfolio.
 The classes of business written are Cyber & Tech, Professional Lines, Speciality Liability and Transaction Liability.
+Stamp capacity for 2023 is £275m.
 The Active Underwriter is Matthew Taylor.

-Pioneer Syndicate 1980 has ceased accepting new business for 2020 and will continue to be managed by Asta during its run-off.
+Victor Syndicate 2288 has ceased accepting new business for 2022 and will continue to be managed by Asta during its run-off.

 Our MGA Clients